pbierkortte/AI-Prompt-Toolkit/tools/job_interview_follow_up_email.md

 > 3. Task details (required)

 ## Prompt
+Include this entire text, customizing it as needed.

 ```plaintext
 Generate a professional and enthusiastic follow-up email to send after a job interview, adaptable to various levels of input detail.